RainThunder/fefates-tools/README.md

     * `python gamedata_module.py --item 405 ABC --item 406 DEF`: Adding two items, which takes 405 and 406 as IDs and IID_ABC and IID_DEF as labels, respectively.
 * **trim.py**: Drag and drop the padded files to this script, or if you prefer the command line: `python trim.py files [files ...]`.
 * **castle_join.py**: Drag and drop castle_join.bin / castle_join.txt to this script.
-  * Legacy tool can be found [here](https://gist.github.com/RainThunder/e547462df8bfdcc3cc5af0786a74f6ee).
+  * Legacy tool (Python 2 only) can be found [here](https://gist.github.com/RainThunder/e547462df8bfdcc3cc5af0786a74f6ee).

 # See also
 * General Fire Emblem Fates ROM hacking documentation: https://github.com/RainThunder/fefates-tools/wiki